 - Our Diabetes Education Program is the only pediatric-specific program in the state of Nebraska that is accredited by the American Diabetes Association.
 This accreditation recognizes programs that meet National Standards for Diabetes Self-Management Education.
 These standards have been shown to improve results and quality of life for patients with diabetes, reduce hospitalizations, and lower costs of care.

-- Our Focus Clinic takes a specialized approach to managing children with diabetes by offering ongoing assistance from providers, behavioral health specialists, social workers, case managers, nurse educators, dieticians, and others support services.
+- Our DRIVE Clinic takes a specialized approach to managing children with diabetes by offering ongoing assistance from providers, behavioral health specialists, social workers, case managers, nurse educators, dieticians, and others support services.

 Conditions We Treat